 On the ERP Servers page of the connector, check whether the connections to the required LN Servers are appropriately configured.
-To navigate from the connector's index page to the ERP Servers page, click the configuration page link, the Import and Deploy button, and the Configure button.
+To navigate from the connector's index page to the ERP Servers page, click ERP Servers.

-For more information about the configuration of LN Server connections, see "Configuring Infor LN or Baan application servers" on page 22 and the "Add/Modify an ERP Server page" on page 23.
+For more information about the configuration of LN Server connections, see Configuring Infor LN or Baan application servers on page 19 and the Add/Modify an ERP Server page on page 21.